BlockScience/Risk-Adjusted-Bonding-Curves/Paper/2_BondLifecyclePhases.md

 2. A Not Complete event moves the system from the Settlement Consideration Pause Phase back into the Execution Phase.

 ## Phase 5: Settlement
-During the Settlement Phase, Bond Tokens are converted into a compatible form and are distributed to the participants in the bond.
+During the Settlement Phase, bond tokens are converted into a compatible form and are distributed to the participants in the bond.

 ### Transitions into Settlement Phase
 1. A Completion event moves the system from the Settlement Consideration Pause Phase to the Settlement Phase